32 Fun, Creative, and Challenging Team Building Activities for Teachers and Students

 For students and teachers, getting reacquainted and re-energized is a great way to kick-start a successful school year.
 Here’s how team building can help.

-And with that in mind, it feels like a fitting time to shake off the social cobwebs, get reacquainted with your colleagues and fellow students, and have some fun in the process.
+And with that in mind, it feels like a fitting time to shake off your social cobwebs, get reacquainted with your colleagues and fellow students, and have some fun in the process.

 - 8 In-Person Team Building Activities for Teachers